pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic-Overview.md

 * Classic provides the cross platform libraries detailed below
 * Classic tends to be tuned at link time, newlib at library build time

+## Selecting the compiler

+By default, classic builds use sccz80 as the compiler, if you wish to compile with zsdcc then you must add the option `-compiler=sdcc`.

 ## Generic console (vt52)

 The [generic console](Classic-GenericConsole) console driver provides a uniform set of escape codes to control text positioning, attributes etc. It is integrated into `<stdio.h>` and if not enabled as the default can be selected with the command line `--generic-console`.